The Mall at Johnson City to add new businesses as early as this spring

 Additionally, the chamber’s 2021 strategic plan is to help small businesses grow by helping mom-and-pop store owners get access to resources like education and advocacy.

-Cantler said, “One that I am most excited about is our mentor program to where we have established people who are already doing business in the area helping some of our startups and smaller, newer businesses to understand what the opportunities are, what the pitfalls are and how they can be successful.”
+“One that I am most excited about is our mentor program to where we have established people who are already doing business in the area helping some of our startups and smaller, newer businesses to understand what the opportunities are, what the pitfalls are and how they can be successful,” Cantler said.

 His hope is to reel in more young professionals as well.